Non Compete Not Enforceable

 Client F was offered a job by a company in California that provided similar services in a similar market.
 The Massachusetts company sent a cease and desist letter to him and his new employer.
 The letter threatened to sue both of them to enforce the non compete.

-Case Study F: Strategy and Outcome
+Unenforceable Non-Compete Case Study: Strategy and Outcome

 Client F contacted us after he received the cease and desist letter.
 We reviewed his documents and interviewed him.
 Based on this review, we concluded that he did not have any customer relationships that would impact the employer's goodwill.